 If you're looking to take your recording and editing capabilities to another level,

-Filmora scrn is one of the leading software options for those who wish to record fast-paced games footage on both Mac or Windows.
+DemoCreator is one of the leading software options for those who wish to record fast-paced games footage on your computer.

-Providing users with a healthy range of between 15-120FPS, a full editing suite with effect tools such as cursor customization and annotation, and the ability to record from both your screen and webcam simultaneously, Filmora Scrn pretty much has your game play recording needs covered.
+Providing users with a healthy range of between 15-120FPS, a full editing suite with effect tools such as cursor customization and annotation, and the ability to record from both your screen and webcam simultaneously, DemoCreator pretty much has your game play recording needs covered.

 Formats available for saving your files include MP4, MOV & GIF.

-Start up your game, open the Filmora Scrn software, get started, screen, then game,
+Start up your game, open the the software, get started, screen, select desired FPS and then game

 Followed by your choice of game, set up your frame rate requirements, and then hit the capture option.
 It really is that easy.

-At the moment the Filmora Scrn software supports games such as Minecraft, League of Legend, Overwatch, Dota, and CS Go.
+At the moment the software supports games such as Minecraft, League of Legend, Overwatch, Dota, and CS Go.